sigmod/sqlpp/document.md

       { "foo": 3 }
     ]

+### <a id="Unnamed_projections">Unnamed projections
+Similar to standard SQL, SQL++ supports unnamed projections, for which a name is generated.
+The name generation falls into three cases:

+  * if the projection expression is a variable reference expression, the generated name is the same as the name of the variable;
+  * if the projection expression is a field access expression, the generated name is the last identifier in the expression;
+  * for all other cases, the underlying query processor will generate a unique name.

+#### Example

+    SELECT substr(user.name, 1), user.alias
+    FROM FacebookUsers user
+    WHERE user.id = 1;

+It outputs:

+    [
+      { "$1": "MargaritaStoddard", "alias": "Margarita" }
+    ]

+In the result, "$1" is the generated name for `substr(user.name, 1)`, while "alias" is the generated name for `substr(user.name, 1)`.

 ## <a id="Unnest_clauses">Unnest clauses
 For each input tuple, Unnest clause flatterns a expression that returns to a collection value into each element value and produces multiple tuples, each of which is the original tuple augmented a flattern element value.